 If you are concerned about an overgrown block in your neighbourhood call Council on 1300 136 833 to report it.

-It is during this period that Council receives a large number of customer requests about overgrown properties.
+Council receives a large number of customer requests about overgrown properties.
 To ensure this is managed and resources can be directed to where they are most needed a procedure has been developed.

 Council also wants to help property owners understand when a property would be considered overgrown and the process Council may initiate to ensure property owners maintain their properties to a reasonable standard.